 You Should Review Your Credit Report Yearly & Ahead Of These 10 Events

 You should review your credit at least on an annual basis.
-Since 2004, all American adults have the right to view their credit reports from the three major consumer reporting agencies, or CRAs (Equifax, Experian and TransUnion) every twelve months.
+Since 2004, all American adults have the right to view their credit reports from the three major consumer reporting agencies (Equifax, Experian and TransUnion) every twelve months.
 Consider the term, “annually,” your minimum.

 You should also consider reviewing and analyzing your credit report well in advance of the following events: